zulip/zulip/docs/new-feature-tutorial.rst

 **CSS:** The primary CSS file is ``static/styles/zulip.css``.
 If your new feature requires UI changes, you may need to add additional CSS to this file.

-**Templates:** Zulip uses Handlebars templates which are located in ``static/templates``.
+**Templates:** The initial page structure is rendered via Django templates located in ``template/server``.
+For JavaScript, Zulip uses Handlebars templates located in ``static/templates``.
 Templates are precompiled as part of the build/deploy process.

-**Testing:** There are both blackbox, end-to-end front end tests and unit tests.
+**Testing:** There are two types of frontend tests: node-based unit tests and blackbox end-to-end tests.
 The blackbox tests are run in a headless browser using Casper.js and are located in ``zerver/tests/frontend/tests/``.
 The unit tests use Node's ``assert`` module are located in ``zerver/tests/frontend/node/``.
-For more information on testing see the :doc:`testing documentation <testing>`.
+For more information on writing and running tests see the :doc:`testing documentation <testing>`.

 Example Feature
 ===============